Malinithan Temple

 Thank you for reading this post, don't forget to subscribe!The Temple’s architecture is unique and attracts tourists from all over the world.
-The main Temple has intricate carvings and sculptures so that make it beautiful and attractive.
+The main Temple has intricate carvings and sculptures that make it beautiful and attractive.
 The Temple is made of stone, which adds to its grandeur and magnificence.
 Malinithan Temple also has a beautiful garden and a pond, which adds to its serene and peaceful atmosphere.

 The Malinithan Temple hosts the annual Malinithan Utsav every December, which draws thousands of devotees from across the region.
 Various cultural events and performances take place during the festival, which commemorates the triumph of good over evil.